AtkinsWill/Hexapod_Evolution/readme.txt

 Unity Editor version 2021.3.23f1

 A) Load project in Unity Editor:
-0. Download code from git as a zip.
+0. Download code from git main branch as a zip.
 1. Extra the contents of the zip.
 2. Download Unity editor version 2021.3.23f1 from https://unity.com/releases/editor/qa/lts-releases
 3. Open Unity Hub